-Site of Service: A program whereby laboratory, X-ray services (other than mammograms) and diagnostic high cost imaging services that are performed within the carrier's primary service area will carry varying cost shares depending upon the provider selected.
-Covered persons using a Preferred innetwork provider for a service will be covered at 100%.
+Site of Service: A program whereby laboratory services that are performed within Anthem's primary service area will carry varying cost shares depending upon the provider selected.
+Covered persons using a Preferred in-network provider for a service will be covered at 100%.
 Those using a Non-Preferred in-network provider will incur 20% coinsurance.
 Those using an out-of-network provider will be subject to 40% coinsurance.